ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.kecontact/README.md

 # ioBroker adapter for KEBA KeContact P20 or P30 and BMW i wallbox

-Control your charging station and use automatic regulation e.g. to charge your vehicle by photovoltaic surplus and battery storage using its UDP protocol.
+Control your charging station using its UDP protocol and use automatic regulation e.g. to charge your vehicle by photovoltaic surplus and battery storage.

 ## Install

 Install this adapter via ioBroker Admin:
 1. Open instance config dialog
 2. Enter the IP address of your KEBA KeContact wallbox
-3. Adjust the refresh interval if needed
+3. Enter states of energy meters for PV autoamtics or power limitation and desired data for battery storage
 4. Save the configuration
 5. Start the adapter